Cavaliers let chances slip away _ again _ in NBA Finals | New Country 923

 James can be a free agent, and there’s a real sense around the NBA that this summer — just like in 2010, when he left for Miami — could be packing up and leaving his native northeast Ohio once again.
 He has taken Cleveland to the NBA Finals now five times, and this now looks certain to be his fourth loss in those.
 He was 2-2 in four trips to the NBA Finals with Miami.

-A bounce here, a couple stops there, the Cavs could be leading.
+A bounce here, a couple stops there, the Cavs could be leading in these finals and the conversation would be different.

 More AP NBA: https://apnews.com/tag/NBAbasketball